A remark on norm inflation for nonlinear wave equations: Introduction

 where $\{\Xi_{j}\}_{j=0}^{\infty}$ are multilinear operators in the linear solution $S(t)(u_{\eps}(0),\dt u_{\eps}(0))$ of (increasing) degree $kj+1$.
 They are precisely the successive new terms added to a Picard iteration expansion of $u_{\eps}$.
 We define the initial data for $u_{\eps}$ by

-where the perturbations $(\phi_{0,\eps},\phi_{1,\eps})$ are chosen so that: \begin{enumerate}[(i)] \item $(\phi_{0,\eps},\phi_{1,\eps})$ converges to $(0,0)$ in $\H^{s}(\M)$, as $\eps\rightarrow 0$, \item there exists times $t_{\eps}\rightarrow 0$ as $\eps\rightarrow \infty$ such that the second Picard iterate $\Xi_{1}(\phi_{0,\eps},\phi_{1,\eps})$ dominates in \eqref{psexp}; namely,
+where the perturbations $(\phi_{0,\eps},\phi_{1,\eps})$ are chosen so that: \begin{enumerate}[(i)] \item $(\phi_{0,\eps},\phi_{1,\eps})$ converges to $(0,0)$ in $\H^{s}(\M)$, as $\eps\rightarrow 0$, \item there exists times $t_{\eps}\rightarrow 0$ as $\eps\rightarrow 0$ such that the second Picard iterate $\Xi_{1}(\phi_{0,\eps},\phi_{1,\eps})$ dominates in \eqref{psexp}; namely,

-as $\eps \rightarrow \infty$. \end{enumerate} These ingredients then lead to norm inflation based at $(u_0,u_1)$ as in \eqref{NI2}.
+as $\eps \rightarrow 0$. \end{enumerate} These ingredients then lead to norm inflation based at $(u_0,u_1)$ as in \eqref{NI2}.
 The mechanism responsible for the instability in (ii) is the high-to-low transfer of energy, which is specifically exploited by the choice of $(\phi_{0,\eps},\phi_{1,\eps})$.
 We note that although we work in rough topologies, the functions $u_{\eps}$ are smooth and hence there is no issue in making sense of the power series expansion \eqref{psexp}.
 In \cite{O17}, the operators $\Xi_{j}$ are indexed using trees, which allows to directly treat the nonlinear estimates without an induction.

 As it is based on exploiting high-to-low energy transfer in the nonlinearity, the Fourier analytic approach works well in negative Sobolev spaces.
 Indeed, for the case of nonlinear Schr\"{o}dinger equations (NLS), this method was used in \cite{IO, Kishimoto, O17} to fill a similar gap left in \cite{CCT} of norm inflation for NLS in negative Sobolev spaces.
 However, it does rely on the translation invariance of the underlying space $\mathcal{M}$, making it unsuitable for the case of more general domains.
 See also \cite{M, CDS, AC, CK} for ill-posedness results of NLS.
+The idea of exploiting a high-to-low energy transfer was used in \cite{BTz} to prove failure of $C^{2}$-smoothness of the solution map for the BBM equation.

 For $k\in \{2,3,4\}$ in $d=1$ and $k=2$ in $d=2,3$, Theorem~\ref{THM:NI} yields norm inflation at general initial data above the scaling critical regularity $s_{\text{scaling}} (d,k)$ defined in \eqref{scaling}.
 This phenomenon of norm inflation above the scaling critical regularity has also been observed for the cubic fractional NLS~\cite{CP} and quadratic NLS~\cite{IO, Kishimoto, Ok}.
 In this regime, it is essential to exploit resonant interactions in the nonlinearity.
 In the aforementioned papers, the choice of the initial data $(\phi_{0,\eps},\phi_{1,\eps})$ in \eqref{shiftdata} (with $(u_0,u_1)=(0,0)$) only activates (nearly) resonant contributions in the second Picard iterate $\Xi_{1}(\phi_{0,\eps},\phi_{1,\eps})$.
 However, for the case of NLW~\eqref{NLW1}, our analysis of the second Picard iterate is more subtle since our choice of perturbation $(\phi_{0,\eps},\phi_{1,\eps})$ requires us to also handle nonresonant contributions.
 To show that the resonant part is dominant, we need to take the existence time a bit longer.
 See Proposition \ref{PROP:INSTAB}.